Are you struggling to break up with someone?

 There is a good chance that at some point, your ex will come crawling back to you.

-That is even more likely if you made a hard cut.
-By being strict about removing them from your life, you have shown that you are in control of yourself.
+That is even more likely to happen if you made a hard cut.
+By removing them from your life, you have shown that you are in control of yourself.
 You don’t depend on them.

 That is extremely attractive.

-Couple this with the emotional and sexual familiarity that still exists between you, and post-breakup sex is a likely occurrence.
+Couple this with the emotional and sexual familiarity that still exists between you, and post-breakup sex is on the horizon.

-It doesn’t make sense.
-While you could be out there creating new sexual opportunities for yourself, you are shagging up with your ex, a person you know full well by now that you are not compatible with.
+You should be out there creating new sexual opportunities for yourself, not shagging up with your ex, a person you know full well is not compatible with you.
 You are wasting time.

 Is Walking Away Always the Right Move?